rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

     function:
       definition: "my-consumer"
 ```
-* As stated in [Functional binding names](https://docs.spring.io/spring-cloud-stream/docs/3.1.2/reference/html/spring-cloud-stream.html#_functional_binding_names): `my-consumer` is the function name, `in` is for input bindings and `0` is the index we have to use if we have a single function.
+As stated in [functional binding names](https://docs.spring.io/spring-cloud-stream/docs/3.1.2/reference/html/spring-cloud-stream.html#_functional_binding_names): `my-consumer` is the function name, `in` is for input bindings and `0` is the index we have to use if we have a single function.

 #### 2) We create the same class `MyStreamEventConsumer` but implementing `Consumer<MyEventPayload>` to fulfill the interface required by Spring Cloud Stream:
 ```kotlin
 class MyStreamEventConsumer(private val consumer: MyEventConsumer) : Consumer<MyEventPayload> {
    override fun accept(payload: MyEventPayload) {
       consumer.consume(fromPayload(payload))
    }